-The Eleven Most Historic Cities in the United States
+The Twelve Most Historic Cities in the United States

 1. St. Augustine, Florida.
 Founded by the Spanish in 1565 St. Augustine is the oldest European-founded city in the United States (continuously inhabited) and its historical charm clearly highlights this proud fact.
 Entire streets are lined by buildings constructed in the 17th and 18th century and the large Spanish forts of Castillo de San Marcos, in the city, and Fort Matanzas, a few miles down the coast, are reminders of the importance of this city on the northern frontier of Spanish America.
 The city also claims to have the oldest house in the United States, now a much-publicized private museum run by the St. Augustine Historical Society and open to the public.
 These claims are always debatable but the house is worth the visit for those interested in history.
 The house, also known as the Gonzalez-Alvarez House, dates to 1723 which clearly would not make it the oldest unless you add the qualifier of an original, European-built structure.
 But the Fairbanks House in Dedham, Massachusetts has a more solid claim to this title, dating to 1637.
 Still, the houses of Acoma and Taos Pueblo in New Mexico outdated all by a couple hundred years at least.